Please select your KFC to see the relevant menu and offers.

 In 2023 we plan to continue with the progress made in 2022 by expanding our training modules to additional colleagues and expanding the risk mapping and transparency across the supply chain.

-This statement sets out the steps taken by Kentucky Fried Chicken (Great Britain) Limited and other relevant group companies (“KFC” or “we”) for the financial year commencing 27 December 2021 and ending 25 December 2022 to prevent modern slavery and human trafficking in its business and supply chains.
+This statement is issued under section 54 of the UK Modern Slavery Act 2015 (“MSA”).
+This statement sets out the steps taken by Kentucky Fried Chicken (Great Britain) Limited, KFC Advertising Limited and other relevant group companies in the United Kingdom and Ireland (“KFC” or “we”) for the financial year commencing 26 December 2022 and ending 24 December 2023 to prevent modern slavery and human trafficking in its business and supply chains.

 Our Organisation and Our Business

 KFC was introduced to Britain in 1965 when our first restaurant opened in Preston.
-There are now over 1,000 KFC restaurants in the UK and Ireland and around 37,000 team members in our business.
-There are over 26,000 KFC restaurants in more than 145 countries and territories around the world, including in Africa, Asia and Oceania, South America and the Caribbean, Europe, the Middle East and North America.
-KFC is operated on a part equity, part franchised model and as of December 2022, 99% of KFC restaurants across the world are franchise operated.
+There are now over 1,000 KFC restaurants in the UK and Ireland and around 33,000 team members in our business.
+There are over 30,000 KFC restaurants in more than 145 countries and territories around the world, including in Africa, Asia and Oceania, South America, the Caribbean, Europe, the Middle East and North America.
+KFC is operated on a part equity, part franchised model and as of December 2023, 99% of KFC restaurants across the world are franchise operated.

 KFC is part of Yum!
 Brands, Inc. (“Yum!
 Brands”) which is based in Louisville, Kentucky.
 Yum!
-Brands and its subsidiaries or franchisees operate a system of over 55,000 restaurants in more than 155 countries and territories under the company’s concepts – KFC, Taco Bell, Pizza Hut and The Habit Burger Grill.
+Brands and its subsidiaries or franchisees operate a system of over 58,000 restaurants in more than 155 countries and territories under the company’s four concepts – KFC, Taco Bell, Pizza Hut and The Habit Burger Grill.
 In 2022, the company was named to the Dow Jones Sustainability Index North America for its commitment to citizenship and sustainability across its restaurant business.
 Yum!’s Global Citizenship & Sustainability Strategy, called its Recipe for Good, is the company’s roadmap for social responsibility, risk management and sustainable stewardship of its people, food and planet.
+Details of Yum!’s commitments on human rights are outlined here

-We understand that modern slavery - whether slavery, servitude, forced or compulsory labour or human trafficking - is a continual and growing global issue that can be found especially in the agri-food sector in which we operate.
-At KFC, we have a zero-tolerance policy on modern slavery and human trafficking of any kind within our business and our supply chain.
-We have a responsibility to minimise any risk of this kind in any part of our business operations and in the event of an incident, we will address this promptly with all relevant parties concerned.
+We understand that modern slavery - whether slavery, servitude, forced or compulsory labour, human trafficking or otherwise - is a continual and growing global issue that can be found especially in the sector in which KFC operates.
+At KFC, we have a zero-tolerance approach on, and condemn, modern slavery and human trafficking of any kind within our business and our supply chain.

 We carefully select our direct suppliers, developing long-term relationships with them that give us the confidence that a global brand like KFC demands in its supply chain.
 We are aware that parts of our supply chain are predominately resourced with a seasonal, low-paid, unskilled workforce and that these industries can be at risk from the exploitation of workers and modern slavery.
-Whilst we are confident that our sourcing practices minimise this risk, particularly in relation to our direct suppliers, we know that risk can only be reduced if we are continually vigilant and demanding on our supply chain.
+Whilst we are confident that our sourcing practices minimise this risk, we know that risk can only be reduced if we are continually vigilant and demanding on our supply chain.
+Inherent supply chain risk mapping conducted by our modern slavery consultants, Stop The Traffik, in 2021, indicated 59% of our direct suppliers were either high risk or relatively high risk of modern slavery based on the types of goods or services they provide.
+KFC responded to this information by ensuring 100% of all direct suppliers were registered with SEDEX which has been achieved in 2023.
+Further risk mapping of the supply chain will be conducted.

 Our Policies